 Point source sensitivity

-The plot below is a P7SOURCE_V6 differential sensitivity plot for three years in 4 bins per energy decade.
-It assumes a point source with a power-law spectrum with index -2 and uniform background around it.
-The curves are for 3 different locations (shown in galactic coordinates): galactic center, intermediate latitudes, north galactic pole.
-No source density (sometimes aka "source confusion") and no uncertainties on diffuse backgrounds are included in the semi-analytical calculation.
+The plot below is a P7REP_SOURCE_V15 differential sensitivity plot for four years in 4 bins per energy decade.
+It assumes a point source with a power-law spectrum with index 2 and uniform background around it.
+The curves are for 3 different locations (shown in Galactic coordinates): Galactic center, intermediate latitudes, north Galactic pole.
+No unresolved source contribution (sometimes referred to as source confusion) and no uncertainties on diffuse backgrounds are included in the semi-analytical calculation.
 Only diffuse backgrounds are considered (i.e. the effect of the point sources is ignored).
 A minimum of 10 photons per energy band is required.

 Gamma ray burst sensitivity

-If there is any additional information you would find useful to have posted on this page, please contact Julie McEnery and/or the LAT Analysis Coordinator, Gino Tosti.
+If there is any additional information you would find useful to have posted on this page, please contact the Fermi Project Scientist Julie McEnery and/or the LAT Analysis Coordinator, Luca Latronico.